 When you’re not looking for a job, it can be easy to ignore your LinkedIn profile.
 Sure, you add people you meet at networking events as contacts and accept requests as they come in, but everything else?
 Eh, you’ll get to it when you need to.

 While we definitely don’t recommend this approach (hey, the recruiter from your dream company finding you and offering you a job?
-It could happen), we get that there are times you need a total LinkedIn profile overhaul.
+It could happen), we get that there are times you need a total LinkedIn overhaul.
 And for those times?
-We’ve got you covered!
+We’ve got you covered with our list of these 31 best LinkedIn profile tips.

-Here, we’ve compiled everything you need to know about tricking out your LinkedIn profile—from crafting a stunning summary to selling your accomplishments, projects, and skills—in one place.
+Here, we’ve compiled everything you need to know—from crafting a stunning summary to selling your accomplishments, projects, and skills—in one place.
 Read on for expert-backed ways to make your profile seriously shine—and start getting noticed by recruiters.

 1. Put in the Time to Make it Awesome